Communications & Support for the Merseyside Resilience Forum and the Voluntary & Faith Sector on Merseyside

 Emergency Contact

-Authority, and with the joint Merseyside Police and Fire and Rescue HQ - and will be able to co-ordinate offers of help with
+Merseyside RAYNET maintains resilient radio links and contact points with each Local Authority, and with the joint Merseyside Police and Fire and Rescue HQ - and will be able to co-ordinate offers of help with identified needs.